 An ETA Sri Lanka is an electronic travel authorisation which is mandatory for all travellers going to Sri Lanka that are not exempt from applying for a Sri Lanka visa.
 An ETA can be applied for online in a few minutes.
-Virtually all tourists and business travellers meet the requirements to use an ETA; nevertheless, it’s advised to read this page closely before submitting an application.
+Virtually all tourists and business travellers meet the requirements to use an ETA; nevertheless, it is advised reading this page closely before submitting an application.

 Who is the ETA meant for?

-All travellers that wish to enter Sri Lanka are required to possess at least one of the documents listed below:
+All travellers who wish to enter Sri Lanka are required to possess at least one of the documents listed below: